gheenc/Computational-Methods/pset3/README.md

 ## Problem 5 ##
 **Do data exploration on data set**
+All columns names already good format - not understandable but have the codebook. all in necessary units - important to understand which survey to better understand the denominator but using quantifiable things like buildings the denominator should not matter.

+Because there are limited missing values, I built a robust string that will track where the missing values are and fill with NA so I know for later measurements.

 **Present representative set of figures that gives insight into data.
 Comment on insights gained**